-Course Sample for Our Analyzing, Understanding, and Exploring Literature Homeschool Language Arts Course
+Course Sample for Our Analyzing, Understanding, and Exploring Literature Homeschool Language Arts Curriculum

 In this language arts/literature course, you will read a variety of short- and full-length fiction and nonfiction texts, becoming more independent in your ability to analyze themes and structure.
 Explaining an author’s purpose and using text-based details to support your analyses are skills you will develop in this course.
 You will learn how to define unfamiliar language and increase your vocabulary knowledge while gaining the skills necessary to become a more confident writer.
 You will also write an analytical essay.
 You will compare and contrast two author’s account of the same information using the Gospels.
 You will learn how to analyze the value and accuracy of primary and secondary sources about the same topic.
 Throughout this class, you will continue to sharpen your ability to analyze and evaluate works of literature through discussion and written critique.
 Take note of how the elements of a story interact, how the theme or central idea is developed through a text, and whether the author supports his or her claims with sound reasoning or evidence; this will help you to become a better thinker.
 At the culmination of this course, you will deliver a presentation, making appropriate eye contact and speaking at the appropriate volume.